nomad-hzb/nomad-baseclasses/docs/references/solution.md

 - `Method`, eg. stirring
 - `Temperature`,
 - `Time`
-- `Speed`, for some methods the speed is relevant, if not leaveit blank
+- `Speed`, for some methods the speed is relevant, if not leave it blank
 - `Solven ratio`, this is a free text field, you can fill it as you wish, e.g. 1:3:5 Anisole,Ethanol,IPA
 ![grafik](https://github.com/RoteKekse/nomad-baseclasses/assets/36420750/2a6d79d2-527c-4c24-8546-bc70d4c581df)